On the size and structure of $t$-representable sumsets: Acknowledgements

 \section{Acknowledgements}

-I'm extremely grateful to Andrew Granville, my research supervisor, for the invaluable advice, several insightful suggestions, and great patience during the writing of this article.
-I extend my gratitude to Cihan Sabuncu, for reading earlier versions of this manuscript and providing constructive criticism.
+I'm grateful to Andrew Granville for his invaluable advice and several insightful suggestions during the writing of this article.
+I also thank Cihan Sabuncu for the numerous discussions, and the anonymous referees for their very careful reading.

 \addtocontents{toc}{ }